FAQ

 General Information

 The CultTech Summit is a unique event focused on the intersection of culture and technology.
 It brings together artists, cultural institutions, scientists, policymakers, startups, investors, and tech enthusiasts to explore how technology can empower modern art and creativity.
-The event will take place on November 5-6, 2024, in Vienna, Austria: > 500 participants, > 30 events, > 40 speakers.
+The event will take place on October 22-23, 2025, in Vienna, Austria: > 1000 participants, > 40 sub-events, > 50 speakers

 Tickets & Registration